 What is the information we recall from a memory?

 Here, we investigate the outputs of memory – how can we understand the visual representations of a memory?
 We ask participants to make drawings of real-world scenes, and then through large-scale online crowdsourced scoring, we quantify the amount of detail present within these memories (Bainbridge et al., 2019.
 Nature Communications).
 Beyond what might have been expected from verbal memory studies, we find people on average draw hundreds of details from memory, in surprisingly accurate locations.
-We can then use this method to probe the nature of perception and memory in populations with unique cognitive experiences, such as aphantasics, individuals with impaired visual imagery (Bainbridge et al., 2019. bioRxiv).
+We can then use this method to probe the nature of perception and memory in populations with unique cognitive experiences, such as aphantasics, individuals with impaired visual imagery (Bainbridge et al., 2021.
+Cortex).
 From these drawing studies, we have also been able to revisit well-accepted memory phenomena, such as boundary extension, and discovered that the opposite effect is also very common (Bainbridge and Baker, 2020.
 Current Biology).

 In our current work, we are expanding these metrics of visual recall to see how memory representations evolve over the lifetime of a memory and an individual.